 - Simmer the berries, remaining juice, and maple syrup.
 Combine them in a medium saucepan set over medium heat and let simmer for about 5 minutes, stirring occasionally.
 The berries should start to soften and break down, and the mixture should be juicy.

 - Add the slurry.
 Slowly pour the slurry into the fruit mixture while stirring.
 Continue to let it cook - stirring constantly! - for about 30 seconds.
 It should be thick and jammy at this point, although it will continue to thicken more as it cools.
+Remove from heat and stir in the lemon zest and vanilla extract.

 Ingredients and substitutions: